 Built at the beginning of the 20th century by millionaire António Carvalho Monteiro (also known as Monteiro dos Milhões), the building is an example of the romantic revivalist style that combines Gothic, Manueline and Renaissance elements, but also a lot of esoteric symbolism.

-On the estate, covered in lush vegetation, the Chapel of the Holy Trinity and, above all, the famous enigmatic well with its iconic spiral staircase stand out… among other secrets about this fantastic farm.
+On the estate, covered in lush vegetation, the Chapel of the Holy Trinity and, above all, the famous enigmatic well, with its iconic spiral staircase.. . stand out, among other secrets about this fantastic estate.

 Sintra National Palace

-With Arab origins, Sintra National Palace, in the heart of the town, has been the residence of the Portuguese royal family since the 12th century.
+With Arab origins, the National Palace of Sintra, in the heart of the town, has been the residence of the Portuguese royal family since the 12th century.

-It is a unique example of Portuguese medieval palaces, but it reveals different architectural styles (reflecting the taste of different kings), ranging from Gothic to Mudejar and Manueline.
+It is a unique example of Portuguese medieval palaces, but reveals a variety of architectural styles (reflecting the taste of different kings), ranging from Gothic to Mudejar and Manueline.

 Moorish Castle